DHTMLX/docs-diagram/docs/api/diagram_editor/toolbar/config/css_property.md

 ### Description

 @short: Optional.
-Sets a custom CSS class
+Applies a custom CSS class

 :::info
 The custom CSS class applies to expanded elements as well.
 The `--popup-menu` prefix is attached to such elements.